 Industrial cooperation is a key element in Terma's business.

 The Industrial Cooperation and Partnerships (IC&P) department supports all Terma corporate functions, Business Areas and Regions and is organizationally anchored in Market Development.
-The IC&P department is mainly focused on maximizing the value and quality of IC activities for our customers, government authorities and end users.
+The IC&P department is mainly focused on maximizing the value and quality of Industrial Cooperation activities for our customers, government authorities and end users.

 The IC&P department’s key tasks consist of providing the following:

-- IC one-point-of-contact for external parties (government entities, customers, obligors, and beneficiaries)
+- A one-point-of-contact for external parties (government entities, customers, obligors, and beneficiaries)

-- IC proposal writing and claim/confirmation of IC credits.
+- Industrial Cooperation proposal writing and claim and confirmation of IC credits

-Industrial cooperation is a prerequisite for maintaining and developing key competencies and capabilities in our field that are necessary for protecting Danish sovereignty, our national and European security interests, as well as to remain a competitive player in the global market.
-To do so, companies, such as Terma, enter into collaboration with foreign business partners to combine their unique strengths for the mutual benefit of all parties involved.
+Industrial Cooperation is a prerequisite for maintaining and developing key competencies and capabilities for Terma, and for building a Danish industrial base that supports protecting Danish and European security interests.
+To this end, Terma enters into collaboration with foreign business partners to combine unique strengths for the mutual benefit of all parties involved.

 Read more here.